Seafzz/cherry/README.md

 ## Acknowledgements
 Thanks to my mentor for the support and guidance.
-Fernando Doreto - for the walktrough that made it possible to use quite alot of steps to get through the project.
+Fernando Doreto - for the walktrough that made it possible to use quite alot of steps to get through the project. lots of step will be similar and I have followed alot of the code to take the necessary steps to go through the project.